310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 {% endbubble %}

 {% bubble Chiaki %}
 No, really, there’s no way it could!
 We should stop talking about this, okay!?
-If we keep this conversation going, it may actually—Nono, it won’t happen, it *won’t!!*
+If we keep this conversation going, it may actually— Nono, it won’t happen, it *won’t!!*

 C’mon now, let’s talk about something fun!
 Something as bright as the sun! …Maybe we could talk *about* the sun?
 {% endbubble %}